atrosekta/rust-electrical-wiki/content/fullbook.md

   leave a voicemail, press the spacebar when you hear the answering machine's message.
 To listen to your voicemail, use the phone and at the bottom of the screen select voicemail.
-- To use the phone, look at it and when you see MAKE CALL, press E to use.
+- To use the phone, look at it and when you see MAKE CALL, press Use(`E`) to use.
 - You can give your phone a name and it will appear in the Directory.
   All phones are automatically assigned a number.